cpollet/shaarlot/README.md

 | `SESSION_TTL`       | `86400`                                   | session ttl, is seconds                                      |

 ## Bookmarklet
-You can bookmark the current tab's URL with the following bookmarklet (just replace `{hostname}` with your actual hostname:
+You can bookmark the current tab's URL with the following bookmarklet (just replace `HOSTNAME` with your actual hostname):
 ```javascript
 javascript:(function(){var url=encodeURIComponent(window.location);window.open('https://HOSTNAME/bookmarks/~add?url='+url,'_blank','menubar=no,height=600,width=600,toolbar=no,scrollbars=yes,status=no,dialog=1');})();
 ```